igor-diniz/igor-diniz.github.io/pages/about.md

 # **About Me**

-Hi I am **{{ site.author.name }}** :wave:,<br>
+Hi.
+I am **{{ site.author.name }}** :wave:.<br>
-another crazy person in love with technology, and who believes that with her help we can live much better.
-I am currently in the second year of the computer engineering graduation at FEUP and I am doing an internship at PPN Tecnologia, learning about SalesForce platform and SAS programming language.
+I am currently studying computer engineering at the Faculty of Engineering at the University of Porto and I am attending my second year there.
+I am passionate about technology, and even more about artificial intelligence.
+I love programming and I work well in groups, because I know how to listen and learn when necessary, as well as I know how to lead, especially by example, when I have more knowledge about a specific subject.
+I am very motivated, but mainly disciplined.
+I like to think big and try to reach bigger and bigger goals in my personal and professional life.
+I invite you to get to know me better, and to find out more about who Igor is who writes here.

 ## **My Hard Skills**
 <div class="row">